heades/intro-monads/README.md

 Topics:

-  - A quick example from programming
+  - A quick overview from programming
   - What is a monad really?
   - A short history
   - Jumping inside a monad